datacarpentry/astronomy-python/_episodes/03-motion.md

 {: .language-python}

 ## Selecting rows and columns
-In the previous lesson we selected spatial and proper motion information from the Gaia catalog for stars around a small part of GD-1.
+In the previous episode we selected spatial and proper motion information from the Gaia catalog for stars around a small part of GD-1.
 The output was returned as an astropy Table.
 We can use `info` to check the contents.

 ~~~